As smart bloggers and content marketers, we usually start with on-page SEO.

 These best practices have helped me generate over 700,000 blog visitors to QuickSprout without experiencing any penalty due to unnatural links and over-optimized anchor text.

-i).
-Create content and optimize for the users first: You probably already know what this means.
+You probably already know what this means.
 The question is, are you putting your users first?

 To truly put users first, forget about mentioning your keywords several times in the post, especially if it doesn’t flow naturally.

 Putting users first goes beyond keyword usage.
 Sometimes you may not outright target any keyword, yet somehow your content looks too promotional.

 Users don’t like to be sold.
 Instead, help them by creating valuable content.
 As much as you can, integrate data into your blog posts, and use visuals to convey your message clearer.

 If you help them with great content, they’ll want to know more about you.

 After conducting a full backlink analysis and seeing where your links are coming from, you should next work to diversify your anchor texts.

 Diversifying your anchor texts simply means using different keyword phrases, brand names, and generic terms so that Google will view your links as natural and not manipulative.